 There are many myths about breast cancer and sometimes it's hard to know what to believe and what to ignore.

 There are some things that we know are simply not true – that only women can get breast cancer, for example.
-In Australia, about 145 men are diagnosed with breast cancer every year.
+In Australia in 2022, it is estimated that 212 men will be diagnosed with breast cancer.

 There are other myths that are not supported by research or are unproven because not enough research has been done to support the claim: